ekairos/myzest/README.md

 As Marise, I need to be able to quickly retrieve a recipe’s ingredient list and instructions.
 From landing page I can :
 - Login then access my profile to select a recipe of mine or one I’ve saved in my favorite list.
 Then click the one recipe to access clear list of ingredients and instructions.
-That is 3 page load – 4 clicks/taps and filling 2 fields.
+That is 3 pages load – 4 clicks/taps and filling 2 fields.
 - Call the search form, change any criteria from its default state and validate.
 Her search criteria are saved from one page to next, saving her time to refine them quickly.
 Depending on the number of recipes returned she may browse through several pages.
 She can then select a recipe.
-That is 2 page load (plus search result pages) – from 2 clicks/taps and filling from 0 up to 6 fields.
+That is 2 pages load (plus search result pages) – from 2 clicks/taps and filling from 0 up to 6 fields.
 _The amount of recipes by pages will grow with Database to keep browsing through search result faster._

 As Tom, I want to try an alteration to a recipe I’ve executed already (and save it in MyZest).
 From landing page I can :
 - Login then access my profile.
 Choose one of my recipes.
 When ready to save changes click the edit icon.
 Then make any changes to the recipe and save them.
-That is 4 page load, 5 clicks/taps and 2 login field process ( plus recipe form editing).
+That is 4 pages load, 5 clicks/taps and 2 login field process ( plus recipe form editing).
 _For further improvement, user will be able to rearrange instructions and ingredients list order._

 As Yoko, I want to upload a recipe of mine and check its success in MyZest community.
 From landing page I can :
 - Login through the ‘add recipe’ nav link redirects me directly to the add recipe form after asking for login credentials.
 The form requires 6 essential fields (Name, description, difficulty, photo and minimum 1 ingredient and 1 instruction step ).
-That is 3 page load, 4 clicks/taps 2 login fields, plus form interaction ( 6 required fields ).
+That is 3 pages load, 4 clicks/taps 2 login fields, plus form interaction ( 6 required fields ).

 _On small devices burger button in navbar adds one tap for user stories requiring to login._